diegomacario/Teapong/README.md

 Now imagine the same situation, but with dozens of shared resources and states.
 The code quickly becomes tangled and difficult to maintain.

 So how do we prevent this mess?
-By only sharing resources that don't require any external variables to be maintained, and by using a different system to allow states to communicate with each other.
+By only sharing resources that do not require any external variables to be maintained, and by using a different system to allow states to communicate with each other.
 What does that other system look like, you might ask?
-That's a question I'm still asking myself.
+That is a question I am still asking myself.
 I would love to hear your suggestions if you have any!

 ### Shading